 Mark Thomas was a media sector entrepreneur and think tank executive from New York City who became a 2014 FUSE Fellow to pursue his passion for cities, ideas and public engagement in a new community.
 Mark led the City of Los Angeles in engaging a broad array of community stakeholders in order to develop innovative solutions for cleaning up the streets, increasing neighborhoods economic viability and making Los Angeles a more “livable” place.
-Mark will soon reach the end of his fellowship and plans to continue related work in civic innovation.
+After his fellowship, Mark became Director of the Operations Innovation Team in the Office of the Mayor of Los Angeles.

 “FUSE Corps is bringing talent into local government not just to find solutions to problems, but to facilitate culture change within public institutions.
 This is a model for civic innovation that is needed in communities across the country and is working.”